 - We have eliminated single-use plastic DOY stand-up pouches from our business and replaced these with recyclable cardboard packaging.

 - We have eliminated bubble wrap from the business and are now using recycled paper wrap to protect our product in transit, saving over 3,500m² (~145 rolls) of bubble wrap a year.

 - We have worked with our Warehouse to optimise our packing standards, significantly reducing the amount of cardboard we use when sending out orders.

 - We are now using FSC (Forest Stewardship Council) certified board for all of our cardboard retail packs

 - We share many people’s concerns about single-use plastics.
 At the moment, the plastic film we use to seal our product is the best option available.
-It is in fact recyclable but there are not currently enough UK recycling centres able to process it.
-We hope this will change very soon, allowing our customers to recycle all of our packaging.
-We are pleased to share that if you shop in the Co-Op, you can now recycle this film as part of their soft plastics recycling scheme.
+It is in fact recyclable in major supermarkets as part of the soft plastics recycling scheme.
+We are currently in the process of updating our packaging to reflect this.